Find a Therapist at Thriveworks Counseling Henderson

 Is My Child Struggling Mentally?
 Red Flags

 Like we said earlier, many kids refuse to talk to parents or other adults about their mental health problems.
 However, they do often open up to a third party who they grow to trust.
-If you think that your child might be struggling mentally or emotionally, consider setting them up with a child psychologist or therapist at Thriveworks in Henderson, NV.
+If you think that your child might be struggling mentally or emotionally, consider setting them up with a child psychologist or therapist at Thriveworks Counseling Henderson.

 If you aren’t sure if your child is struggling but want to ensure that you get them the help they need if they are, consider the following red flags: